-These numbers are passed directly as arguments of the MusiXTEX macros \midslur (if only one is given) or \curve (if there are three).
+These numbers are passed directly as arguments of the MusiXTeX macros \midslur (if only one is given) or \curve (if there are three).

-If you want to simulate a tie with font-based slurs - there are no true ties with font-based slurs! - include the option t in both the starting and ending command for the slur (this should not be confused with using t as the slur-opening or -closing character!)
-31. This will draw a slur with altered endpoint positions.
+If you want to simulate a tie with font-based slurs - PMX does not proved true ties with font-based slurs! - include the option t in both the starting and ending command for the slur 44.
+This will draw a slur with altered endpoint positions.

-B 4.12 Dynamical Marks
+B 4.12 Dynamic Marks

-PMX has a very simple tool for inserting virtually any dynamical mark in a score.
-Its Dynamics symbol is a D, followed one of 3 types of parameters (optionally followed by position shifts):
+PMX has a very simple tool for inserting virtually any dynamic mark in a score.
+Its Dynamics symbol is a D, followed one of 3 types of parameters, optionally followed by position shifts:

-- 1. A standard dynamical mark: this can be any one of the following: pppp, ppp, pp, pp, mp, mf, f, fff, ffff, sfz, fp. - 2.
+- 1. A standard dynamic mark: this can be any one of the following: pppp, ppp, pp, pp, mp, mf, f, fff, ffff, sfz, fp. - 2.
 A crescendo/diminuendo: < or >.
-These crescendo/decrescendo marks aptly named "hairpins" are toggles, i.e. the first D< starts the crescendo, and the next D< ends it (and similarily for D>).
+These crescendo/decrescendo marks aptly named "hairpins" are toggles, i.e. the first D< starts the crescendo, and the next D< ends it; similarily for D>.

-$^{^{31}}$ Again for reasons of backward compatibility only, it is legal to specify tie with the symbol st or (t; with PostScript ties these symbols are fully equivalent to simply using t .
+$^{^{44}}$ For reasons of backward compatibility, it is legal to specify a tie with the symbol st or (t even when PostScript ties are activated.
+In that case, these symbols are fully equivalent to simply using t.

 3. Arbitrary text: "...", where ... stands for any text string, e.g. D"molto espressivo".
-The text will be set in italics unless another T_FX-style font specification is included.
+The text will be set in italics unless another TEX-style font specification is included 45.

 All dynamics symbols go after the note to which they refer (so e.g. g Dpp will write a pianissimo g).
-Hairpins must be contained completely within the same input block.
+Hairpin marks must be contained completely within the same input block?, 46

 The default position of any dynamic mark or text entered with the D symbol is just below the notehead, stem end, or bottom staff line, whichever of these is lowest.
 There are numerous context-sensitive automagic adjustments to the positions of all the dynamics symbols.
-If you don't like the result you can add (without space, as usual) position shifts to the dynamics symbol: a signed integer for a vertical shift (in \internotes), then - optionally - another signed number for a horizontal shift (in notehead widths).
+If you don't like the result you can add position shifts to the dynamics symbol: a signed integer for a vertical shift (in \internotes), then - optionally - another signed number for a horizontal shift (in notehead widths).

-There can be a combination of dynamical marks at a single note 32.
+There can be a combination of dynamic marks at a single note 47.
 Since these are distinct PMX symbols, they must be separated by spaces and must come in the right order, e.g.

-[some notes] D< [more notes] D< Dffff D> [more notes] D>
+'''

+[some\ notes]\ {\tt D<}\ [more\ notes]\ {\tt D<}\ {\tt Dffff}\ {\tt D>}\ [more\ notes]\ {\tt D>}

+'''

 If you aren't using PostScript slurs, there are some restrictions on hairpins which are due to MusiXTEX's use of font-based hairpins: they cannot be longer than 68mm, they cannot wrap over a system break, and they must be horizontal.
-Finally, only certain specific lengths are available, so some horizontal position tweaking may be needed, especially when standard dynamical marks and hairpins are combined.
-These restrictions don't apply when using one of the PostScript slur packages; PostScript hairpins will then be used without any further intervention (for details on invoking PostScript slurs, ties and hairpins see Section B 4.11.2 ff.).
-Fig. B.26 (a fragment from the Pathetique by Tschaikowsky) shows some examples 33.
+Finally, only certain specific lengths are available, so some horizontal position tweaking may be needed, especially when standard dynamic marks and hairpins are combined.
+These restrictions don't apply when using one of the PostScript slur packages; PostScript hairpins will then be used without any further intervention 48.
+Fig. B.26 (a fragment from the Pathetique by Tschaikowsky) shows some examples 49.